bioexcel/cwl-best-practice-guide/docs/devpractice/establish.md

  ┣ 📜workflow.cwl
  ┗ 📜workflow_settings.yml
 ```
 The main workflow script (and example configuration yaml file) would be in the root directory, with tools in a subdirectory (and tools in other repositories linked using git submodules).
 The test directory will contain a directory for each tool requiring testing.
-Each of these directories will contain example input / output data, a YAML configuration file for running the test, and a directory containing provenence information for these tests.
+Each of these directories will contain example input / output data, a YAML configuration file for running the test, and a directory containing provenance information for these tests.
 How to create and use these testing tools will be described in later sections.

 ## Documentation